fritzlb/iOS17-JIT-WIN/README.md

 - If the script says done but you don't have JIT enabled it's likely you didn't use a supported install method.
 For JIT to work you do need an app sideloaded using a dev cert, this is a limitation by Apple.
 - Currently, there are a few reports with the script saying "Device not connected" even though it is.
 Usually this is driver related.
 Here is all the information I got on how to fix that: https://github.com/fritzlb/iOS17-JIT-WIN/issues/8#issuecomment-2024064032
 - China's 'Great Firewall' is known to cause problems during install.
 The script downloads a bunch of dependencies and apparently someone doesn't like that.
 There's nothing I can do about that, sorry.
+- Some languages using characters not in the english alphabet may cause issues.
+This is currently being investigated, see here for more information (and for a potential fix for korean systems): https://github.com/fritzlb/iOS17-JIT-WIN/pull/40

 # Tips
 - Because many people had issues with this: the release version of Pojavlauncher for iOS doesn't support MC 1.20.
 Use a lower MC version or try out a developer build of Pojavlauncher.
 For me, the ios build (NOT the slimmed version!) from this website worked: https://github.com/PojavLauncherTeam/PojavLauncher_iOS/actions/runs/7498475877